 When Stack begins, logs will once again be shouldered to Perimeter where Brownpots “butt” the logs – removing the cut wedge at the base – and then trim them to their final length.

-Finally, every log is shouldered one last time to the foot of Stack where ground, rope, and swing crews work together to set the logs upright and wire them in at the top and bottom to at least three other logs already on the Stack.
+Finally, every log is shouldered one last time to the foot of Stack where ground, rope, and swing crews work together to “slam” the logs upright into Stack, where they are wired in at the top and bottom to at least three other logs already on the Stack.